GeorgeGray97/level5-portfolio/submission_point_5.md

 ## The brief - Usability testing report

+It is presumed that you will be undertaking further testing after the SP4 test session as your site evolves.
+In fact you may have done earlier test sessions on prototypes etc.

-A simple summary report detailing your experience of usability testing and what the team learnt from the session including a discussion of the exit survey results.
-Illustrate with relevant screenshots.
+Write a summary report detailing your experience of usability testing during this project and what the team learnt, changes implemented etc. Illustrate with relevant screenshots.

-Discuss and provide evidence of any further test sessions.
+Discuss and provide evidence of any test sessions beyond the SP4 session.

 500 words (+/- 10%).